 The company uses the simplified approach as applicable under AASB 9: Financial Instruments.
 The simplified approach does not require tracking of changes in credit risk at every reporting period, but instead requires the recognition of lifetime expected credit loss at all times.
 This approach is applicable to trade receivables.
-In measuring the expected credit loss, a provision matrix for trade receivables is used, taking into consideration various data to get to an expected credit loss (i.e.
+In measuring the expected credit loss, a provision matrix for trade receivables is used, taking into consideration various data to get to an expected credit loss (i.e diversity) of the customer base, appropriate groupings of the company's historical loss experience, the credit history of major customers.